Varangian-web/osb/Ashrae_D/ASHRAE NOTES CH3.md

 [[ASHRAE - Objective 1]]
 # Fluid Flow

-In Newtonian fluids,  the rate of deformation is directly proportiontal to the shearing stress In non-Newtonian fludis, the realtionship between the rate of dormation and shear stress is much much much more complicated.
+In Newtonian fluids,  the rate of deformation is directly proportional to the shearing stress In non-Newtonian fluids, the relationship between the rate of formation and shear stress is much much much more complicated.
 #equations
 $$ mdot = pVA$$
 Where: